Machine Learning for Beginners: A 2024 Introductory Guide

 | 3000 | 600000 |

-In a real-world scenario, you would need significantly more data points for a robust model.
+In a real-world scenario, you would need significantly more data points for a model.
 You can find datasets on websites like Kaggle, UCI Machine Learning Repository, or even create your own by collecting data.

 Step 3: Prepare the Data